sjsu-library/unionist/_template/obj82.md

 volume: '1'
 issue: '6'
-transcription: There is at present, in perfect operation, at the penitentiary, near Trenton,(N.J.) a machine for the purpose of punching holes in bars of iron.
-Seven holescan be perforated in one minute and a quarter through bars bars half an inchthick, each hole being one and a quarter inches diameter, and the bar perfectlycold.&nbsp;
+transcription: There is at present, in perfect operation, at the penitentiary, near Trenton,<br>(N.J.) a machine for the purpose of punching holes in bars of iron.
-  This is a very great labor and time saving invention, and is worthythe attention of those engaged in that branch of mechanics.
+  Seven holes<br>can be perforated in one minute and a quarter through bars bars half an inch<br>thick, each hole being one and a quarter inches diameter, and the bar perfectly<br>cold.&nbsp; This is a very great labor and time saving invention, and is worthy<br>the attention of those engaged in that branch of mechanics.<br>
 Scholarly Notes:
 Commentary:
 order: '081'